This is an ancient style of blade, but its crescent shape makes it the perfect tool for that most modern of occupations - looking good in the kitchen!

 Like all good old knives (remember the ones your grandma had?), our Mezzalunas are handforged from tempered steel, so you have to show them a little love and care (see Care Instructions below), but they look so good out on display and they are so easy and satisfying to use that they're worth lavishing a little care on.

-Whichever you chose, did I mention that they're fun?
+Did I mention that they're fun?
 There's something really performance-like about that lovely crunchy sound you get rolling a mezzaluna through a pizza - like there should be a drum-roll accompaniment or something.
 And cutting things up, well forget your boring old kitchen knife, this is the way!
 With very little thought (and absolutely no risk to your fingers) you can't help but start rocking that blade faster and faster (like you've been asked to audition for The Bionic Woman) - be careful - you're in serious danger of having such a good time that you won't stop until you've reduced your herbs to mush!

 - Oversized and gently rounded handles for good grip and comfort